automata/noflo.github.io/documentation/_posts/2016-06-07-process-api.md

 ## hasDataStream <a id="has-data-stream"></a>

-hasDataStream checks similarily to [hasStream](#has-stream), however, when using `data: true` on the port and allowing [bracketForwarding](#bracket-forwarding) to do things behind the scenes, it has a different way of checking.
+Data streams are used by setting `data: true` attribute on an inport and allowing [bracketForwarding](#bracket-forwarding) to forward brackets behind the scenes so that the process function only has to deal with the `data`.

-[hasStream](#has-stream) checks if every openBracket has a closeBracket.
-But when forwardBrackets is enabled for a port, IPs that are not data are removed from the buffer, so there has to be a separate value to track the IPs that come in that are not data.
-Additionally, when using forwardBrackets, process function is triggered _before_ the last `closeBracket`, so using `data: true` changes it to be triggered _after_.

 <div class="note">
 <code>hasDataStream</code> will only work if the port <code>data</code> property is <code>true</code>.
 </div>

+[hasStream](#has-stream) checks if every openBracket has a closeBracket.

+However, when forwardBrackets is enabled for a port, IPs that are not `data` are removed from the buffer, so there has to be a separate value to track the IPs that come in that are not data.
+This is why [hasStream](#has-stream) does not work on a port using bracketForwarding.

+When using forwardBrackets the process function is triggered _before_ the last `closeBracket`, so using `data: true` changes it to be triggered _after_.

 ## getDataStream <a id="get-data-stream"></a>